 The Ecoalf supply chain has at least one OEKO-TEX 100 certification or Bluesign certification.
 Their sneakers come in zero-waste packaging made of recycled cardboard boxes.
 They also use dye-free recycled paper.

-Ecoalf donates 10% of all their profits to the Ecoalf foundation committed to waste management and participating in environmental education initiatives.
+Ecoalf donates 10% of all its profits to the Ecoalf Foundation, committed to waste management and participating in environmental education initiatives.

 Best for: Casual wear

 Sustainability: Certified B Corp, natural material (wool), ethical production, fair wages

 Baabuk makes one of the most comfortable and stylish sneakers around.

 This family-owned business has been unstoppable, making the most ethical designs available in low or mid-rise designs.
 Their sneakers come in ethically sourced wool, soft Merino inner lining, and TPU thermoplastic sole.